gwforg/gwf/docs/reference/api.rst

 workflow, checking the workflow for inconsistencies and circular dependencies.

-A target in a :class:`~gwf.Graph` can be scheduled on a :class:`~gwf.backends.Backend` using the :func:`~gwf.schedule` function.
+A target in a :class:`~gwf.Graph` can be scheduled on a :class:`~gwf.backends.Backend` using the :class:`~gwf.Scheduler`.

 .. automodule:: gwf
-   :members: Target, Workflow, Graph, schedule, schedule_many
+   :members: Target, Workflow, Graph, Scheduler

 .. autoclass:: gwf.backends.Backend
    :members: